chocolatey/boxstarter.org/input/vmintegration.md

     Install-BoxstarterPackage -PackageName myPackage
 ```

-This installs myPackage on myVM1 and myVM2 after ensuring that both are properly configured for a remote install.
+This installs myPackage on myVM1 and myVM2 after ensuring that both are properly configured for a remote installation.

 ### Checkpoints